 "But he is not a felon.
 The court accepted first offender treatment," Harvey said.

 "I think it is going to be a very huge impediment to his continued survival," he added.

 Glanville retorted that "if it becomes onerous," he would consider making other arrangements for Lowe.
 He added that once Lowe completes his community service and fully pays restitution to his victims that he would consider ending the probation requirements.

-"As soon as he has completed all that, he can petition the court to terminate the balance of his balance," Glanville said.
+"As soon as he has completed all that, he can petition the court to terminate the balance of his sentence," Glanville said.